Specialty Crop Block Grant Program (SCBGP)

 Real example: USDA provided $474,000 to the California Department of Food and Agriculture to partner with the University of California to work with several school districts and their regional partners to expand their procurement of local seasonal fresh produce, integrate a specialty crop nutritional curriculum by providing outreach and professional development to school personnel, and assess changes in food preferences and dietary behaviors of children in participating schools.

-Get more information: For more program information click here, and to find information about the Specialty Crop Block Grant Program in your state, including how to apply, click here.
+Get more information: For more program information about the Specialty Crop Block Grant Program in your state, including how to apply, visit the SCBGP State Contacts webpage.